goabstract/abstract-sdk/docs/reference.md

 ![CLI][cli-icon] ![API][api-icon]

 A commit represents a point in time – contributors can create commits in the desktop app to save their work at different stages.
+When loading data from the Abstract SDK you will almost always need to provide a commit `SHA` to identify which version of the object you would like.

 ### The commit object